stargate/stargate/DEV_GUIDE.md

 ./mvnw verify -P it-cassandra-3.11 -P it-cassandra-4.0 -P dse -P it-dse-6.8
 ```

-Note: enabling only one of the `it-*` profiles will automatically disable the others.
+Note: Enabling only one of the `it-*` profiles will automatically disable the others.

 ### Debugging Integration Tests